How Did We Get So Dark? Royal Blood Download 'How Did We Get So Dark?' on iTunes

 A track on Stereophonics' new album pays tribute to their former drummer Stuart Cable, who tragically passed away, aged 40, in 2010.

-The Welsh rockers are preparing to release their 10th studio album, Scream Above The Sounds, and frontman Kelly Jones has opened up about a song that talks about the loss of his former bandmate.
+The Welsh rockers are preparing to release their 10th studio album, Scream Above The Sounds, and frontman Kelly Jones has opened up to Rolling Stone about a song that talks about the loss of his former bandmate.

 "That's a reflection of losing Stuart Cable," said Jones referring to their Before Anyone Knew Our Name track.